QuantEcon/lecture-source-py/source/rst/opt_tax_recur.rst

 * the tax rate is constant for all  :math:`t\geq 1`

       * For :math:`t \geq 1, t \neq 3`, this is a consequence of :math:`g_t`
-        being the same at all those dates
+        being the same at all those dates.

-      * For :math:`t = 3`, it is a consequence of the special one-period utility function that we have assumed
+      * For :math:`t = 3`, it is a consequence of the special one-period utility function that we have assumed.

-      * Under  other one-period utility functions, the time :math:`t=3` tax rate could be either higher or lower than for dates :math:`t \geq 1, t \neq 3`
+      * Under  other one-period utility functions, the time :math:`t=3` tax rate could be either higher or lower than for dates :math:`t \geq 1, t \neq 3`.

 * the tax rate is the same at :math:`t=3` for both the high :math:`g_t` outcome and the low :math:`g_t` outcome